 Time to pot up geraniums and canna lilies

 Have you been overwintering geraniums and/or canna lilies from last year’s garden?
 Now that it’s early February, it’s time to pot them up.
-And considering the fact that it’s so snowy and stormy outside here, this is a nice way to play in dirt inside my toasty home!
+It’s so snowy and stormy outside here.
+This is a nice way to play in dirt inside my toasty home!

 Last February, I shot a video on potting up geraniums.
 Have a look, then I’ll discuss how to pot up canna lilies:

 Last fall, I saved 7 of my 8 geraniums, discarding one of them that didn’t look all that great.
-For the first time since I started overwintering geraniums a few years ago, I actually lost a plant during this winter so only ended up with 6.
-But that’s OK: in the past, I used to toss my geraniums into the compost pile at the end of the season, so this means I’m 6 plants ahead!
+For the first time since I started overwintering geraniums a few years ago, I actually lost a plant.
+That means I ended up with 6.
+But that’s OK.
+In the past, I used to toss my geraniums into the compost pile at the end of the season.
+So this means I’m 6 plants ahead!

 OK, let’s talk about canna lilies!

-I dug up the roots out of our front perennial bed much later than usual last year so was concerned they might not survive the winter in the basement.
+I dug up the roots out of our front perennial bed much later than usual last year.
+That made me worry they might not survive the winter in the basement.
 Fortunately, most of them looked pretty decent.

 Here’s the routine: